zaphosting/docs/docs/vrising-plugins-bepinex.md

 ## BepInEx Game Version

 To use **BepInEx** compatible plugins in V Rising, you first need to install the **V Rising BepInEx** game version onto your server.
-This can be done easily using our gameserver game switcher functionality, learn more about this by reading our [Gameserver Game Switch guide](gameserver-gameswitch.md).
+This can be done easily using our gameserver game switcher functionality, learn more about this by reading our [Change the game](gameserver-gameswitch.md) guide.

 ## Uploading Plugins